1x6/ass/README.md

 When it's installed, for every domain that you want, add a proxy host and request a new ssl cert. ez

+## random domains thing:
+edit /routers/upload.js i think <br />
+uncomment some stuff <br />
+put domains in the array <br />
+yeah might add it so you can choose a custom domain else random <br />

 ## Updating
 1. move your uploads folder, auth.json, config.json, data.json to another directory.
 2. `sudo rm -r ass`